umigv/sensors_stack_2025/README.md

 $GNRMC,082019.00,V,,,,,,,230623,,,N,V*1D
 ```

-To start up the gpsd daemon (new GPS reads from ACM0):
+To boot up the new GPS (reads from ACM0):
 ```
 gpsd -nG -s 115200 /dev/ttyACM0
 ```